-Absent a court-granted exception based upon extraordinary circumstances, any and all filings made under seal shall be submitted electronically and shall be linked to this Stipulated Protective Order or other relevant authorizing order.
+Absent a court-granted exception based upon extraordinary circumstances, any and all filings made under seal shall be submitted electronically under seal in accordance with the electronic case filing procedures of this Court.

+(c) Where filing electronically under seal is not possible or adequate, before an exhibit designated for protection under this Order is filed with the Clerk, itand shall be linked to this Stipulated Protective Order or other relevant authorizing order.
 If both redacted and unredacted versions are being submitted for filing, each version shall be clearly named so there is no confusion as to why there are two entries on the docket for the same filing.

-If the Court has granted an exception to electronic filing, a sealed filing shall be placed in a sealed envelope marked CONFIDENTIAL or ATTORNEYS EYES ONLY.
-The sealed envelope shall display the case name and number, a designation as to what the document is, the name of the party on whose behalf it is submitted, and the name of the attorney who has filed the sealed document.
-A copy of this Stipulated Protective Order, or other relevant authorizing order, shall be included in the sealed envelope.
+If the Court has granted an exception to electronic filing, a sealed filing shall be placed in a sealed envelope marked CONFIDENTIAL or ATTORNEYS EYES ONLY, which.
+The sealed envelope shall also display the case name, docket and number, a designation of as to what the exhibit document is, the name of the party inon whose behalf it is submitted, and the name of the attorney who has filed the exhibit on the front of the envelope.
+A copy of any exhibit filed under seal shall also be delivered to the judicial officer's chambers.